United Kingdom: Counselling Options For Mental Health Support

 Employee assistance programs

-If your workplace offers an employee assistance program (EAP), you may be able to receive mental health support at no cost to you.
-Counseling services often include counselling sessions, stress management resources, and referrals to specialized support when needed.
-Many universities and schools offer similar support options for students.
+If your workplace offers an employee assistance program (EAP), you may be able to receive therapy at no cost to you.
+These services often include therapy sessions, stress management resources, and referrals to specialized therapists when needed.
+Many universities and schools offer similar options for students.

 Counselling costs and considerations

-The NHS provides free mental health services at the point of use, making it a valuable resource for many.
-In addition to NHS support, individuals may explore other options for mental health care, including other practices or nonprofit services.
-These options, while requiring payment, can sometimes offer flexible formats or specialized care.
-Here’s an overview of what you might expect:
+The NHS provides free mental health services, making it a valuable resource for many.
+In addition to NHS support, individuals may explore other options for therapy, including other practices or nonprofit services.
+While requiring payment, these services can sometimes offer flexible formats or specialized care.
+Here’s an overview of what you might expect from therapy:

 • Face-to-face therapy: Traditional in-office sessions typically range from £90–180 per session or £360–720 per month, depending on factors like location, provider expertise, and specialization.